agvozden/cloudflare_php_api/README.md

 download https://github.com/vexxhost/CloudFlare-API/blob/master/class_cloudflare.php

 Read cloudflare zone first, then read local zone.
-Diferent record will be updated, local record whic not exist on cloudflare will be created.
+Diferent record will be updated, local record which not exist on cloudflare will be created.
 None be deleted.

-Limit
+Limits:
-- only full name in local zone (sumdomain,domain.tld)
+> only full name in local zone (sumdomain,domain.tld)
-- only one per subdomain (no multi subdomains)
+> only one per subdomain (no multi subdomains)

--
+update: multidomain support